suvarthi/rest-api-node-mysql-redis-bull/README.md

-# Rest api with node js and mysql
+# Rest api with node js, mysql, redis and bullmq

 ##